 The Hot Sauce

 While you can absolutely use your favorite buffalo sauce, I decided to get a little creative and add some additional ingredients.
 I used Frank’s regular hot sauce and added sriracha, honey, and a little bit of butter.
 It’s hot, but not overpowering.
 If you’re looking for more heat, look for Frank’s Extra Hot.

 The most important step is to marinate (brine) the chicken thighs in buttermilk for at least one hour or up to 24 hours.
 This process helps the buttermilk soak into the chicken and tenderize it.
 I like to add paprika, salt, and pepper to the mixture for additional flavor.

 Most packaged chicken thighs come rolled into a circular shape.
 Make sure you unfold the chicken so all surface area is completely covered.
 This will also help when it comes to evenly frying.
 Once chicken thighs have finished marinating, dredge in flour and spices and then deep fry.

 Deep Frying Chicken Thighs

 The key to the perfect fried chicken is the oil temperature.
 Chicken thighs will need 10-14 minutes to fully cook through, depending on the size.
-The balance is fully cooking the inside without totally burning the outside crust.
+The balance is fully cooking the inside without burning the outside crust.
 Use a digital thermometer to ensure your oil is 350°F.

 The blue cheese coleslaw is comprised of a simple rainbow coleslaw mix and creamy blue cheese dressing.
-I use blue cheese sparingly as to not overwhelm the sandwich.
+I use blue cheese sparingly so as to not overwhelm the sandwich.
 My only suggestion is to look for the thinnest shredded coleslaw mix you can find.
 Some come prepacked with small chunks of broccoli and I usually send those to the trash (or eat them, I guess).